Tidal properties of neutron stars in scalar-tensor theories of gravity: Numerical results for exemplary case studies

-Figure~\ref{fig:lambdaTensor} shows the quadrupolar tensor tidal deformability curves.
+Figure~\ref{fig:lambdaquadrupolar}(a) shows the quadrupolar tensor tidal deformability curves.
 Similar to the mass-radius curves, deviations from the GR case appear for scalarized configurations.
-These deviations are similar as those computed in \cite{Pani:2014jra} and \cite{Brown:2022kbw} and are smaller for smaller $|\beta|$.
-The behavior of the scalar tidal deformability shown in Fig.~\ref{fig:lambdaScalar} shows a much greater sensitivity to changes in $\beta$ (dashed versus dot-dashed curves).
+These deviations are similar to those computed in \cite{Pani:2014jra} and \cite{Brown:2022kbw} and are smaller for smaller $|\beta|$.
+It is interesting to note that the regions of masses in which the tidal deformabilities are above or below their GR counterparts do not coincide with those of the mass-radius curves.
+The behavior of the scalar tidal deformability shown in Fig.~\ref{fig:lambdaquadrupolar}(b) shows a much greater sensitivity to changes in $\beta$ (dashed versus dot-dashed curves).
 These differences for the choices of $\beta$ considered here are one order of magnitude, demonstrating the sensitive dependence of the scalar tidal deformability on the theory parameters.
 As there are no (scalar) charged compact objects in GR and thus no mechanism to produce a scalar tidal field we lack any GR benchmarks in this case, though we note that within the scalar-tensor theories there exist the GR-like, marginally stable equilibrium configurations discussed in Sec.~\ref{ssec:ExtractingMult}.
-In the taking the limit $\varphi_{0\infty}\rightarrow0$ these would correspond to connecting curves underneath the bumps exhibited by the curves shown in Fig.~\ref{fig:lambdaScalar}, similarly to the GR curves in the tensor tidal deformability in Fig.~\ref{fig:lambdaTensor}.
+In taking the limit $\varphi_{0\infty}\rightarrow0$ these would correspond to connecting curves underneath the bumps exhibited by the curves shown in Fig.\ref{fig:lambdaquadrupolar}(b), similar to the GR curves in the tensor tidal deformability in Fig.~\ref{fig:lambdaquadrupolar}(a).

-Finally, we show the novel scalar-tensor tidal deformability in Fig.~\ref{fig:lambdaScalarTensor}.
+Finally, we show the novel scalar-tensor tidal deformability in Fig.~\ref{fig:lambdaquadrupolar}(c).
 As we can see, they are negative throughout most of the parameter space.
-Similarly to the scalar tidal deformability, they are also more sensitive to $\beta$ than the pure tensor tidal deformability.
-Furthermore, it follows a similar behavior as the scalar charge, i.e. it is non-zero for the scalarized states and zero for the unscalarized states.
-Both scalar and scalar-tensor tidal deformabilities have different orders of magnitude in the Jordan frame, and scale differently with $\varphi_{0\infty}$.
-This is a consequence of the relation between the Einstein and Jordan-frame scalar fields.
+Similar to the scalar tidal deformability, they are also more sensitive to $\beta$ than the pure tensor tidal deformability.
+Furthermore, it follows a similar behavior as the scalar charge, i.e., it is nonzero for the scalarized states and zero for the unscalarized states.
+As shown in Appendix~\ref{app:Plotslambda}, both scalar and scalar-tensor tidal deformabilities have different orders of magnitude in the Jordan frame, and scale differently with $\varphi_{0\infty}$.
+This is a consequence of the relation between the Einstein and Jordan frame scalar fields.